How Teleran Protects Against Insider Threats

 Four Primary Types of Dangers

 Despite not having a personality profile or specific traits to be aware of, most risks belong to one of four main groups.
-The first are malicious insiders.
+The first are malicious insiders threatening to bypass your data protection software.
 These represent the disgruntled employees and those that chose to abuse access.
 What makes them so dangerous is the familiarity with your systems and security.
 This type of insider is the greatest danger, and the hardest to detect.
 What’s worse is that they are the costliest of threats to clean up after.
 On the other end of the spectrum are the careless and unintentional insiders.
 These are those that have access to sensitive information, but make poor choices.
 A stolen laptop or drive can compromise your company just as intensely as a malicious insider.
 The lack of intent makes little difference.

 Many external forces are willing to resort to less-than-honorable means.
 This leads to exploited insiders, those that are targets specifically for their access.
 For instance, phishing emails are easy and cheap to send out.
 Among them, about one-in-ten is clicked on by an employee.
 Like a Trojan horse, this allows a malicious program to infect the system used to access the problem.
 With that access, the external force has a foothold to begin trying to sabotage or steal information.
 This can include impersonating the individual and their security access.
 The last group would be the external insiders.
 These are those that can access your systems or get inside the building despite not being a part of the company proper.
 Again, the foothold is what is being sought, and those with a way into the system don’t even have to be full employees of your company to be a threat.